 In describing another theft-a hoe that his son's worker had left hidden in a cornfield alongside a pickaxe-Mariano explicitly (if non-specifically) voices his protagonists, with the framing verb xi 'he said.'
-In line 46, moreover, it is clear that the reported speaker (subject of the framing verb xi) is his son, whereas it is the worker (the 3rd person subject of the verb -javan 'lay_face_up') who left the hoe where the thief could find it.
+In line 46, moreover, it is clear that the reported speaker (subject of the framing verb xi) is his son, whereas it is the worker (the 3rd person subject of the verb -javan 'lay\face\up') who left the hoe where the thief could find it.

-'''

-(12)

-Voicing via framing verbs

-43 M; mukul ta tz'i'lel xi

-hidden PREP weed

-"It was hidden in the weeds," he said.

-44 N;

-kere

-Boy!

-45 M;

-chi'uk j- piko

-3E- with 1E- pickaxe say

-"With the pickaxe", he said.

-46

-ali piko

--e te

-ART pickaxe -CL there already

-javan

-komel(DIR) xi

-3E- lay_face_up staying

-say

-"The pickaxe, he just left it lying exposed," he said.

-'''
+(12) Voicing via framing verbs 43 M; mukul ta tz'i'lel xi hidden PREP weed "It was hidden in the weeds," he said.
+44 N; kere Boy! s- chi'uk j- piko 3E- with 1E- pickaxe say "With the pickaxe", he said. ali piko -e te xa ART pickaxe -CL there already s- javan komel (DIR) xi 3E- lay\face\up staying "The pickaxe, he just left it lying exposed," he said.

-Although with human principals, careful conversationalists like mol Mariano will assiduously use la to distance themselves from non-verified sources, the frozen and phonologically reduced expression lojryox, derived from y-il-oj witness.
+Although with human principals, careful conversationalists like mol Mariano will assiduously use la to distance themselves from non-verified sources, the frozen and phonologically reduced expression lojryox, derived from y-il-oj ryox 'lit., God has seen it' attests to the epistemic certainty of a supernatural witness.

-''' (13) Supernatural witness
+(13) Supernatural witness